kajusenn/Advent-Calendar/README.md

 Made with ❤️ for special people in my life.

-Special thanks to Claude AI for helping with the code.
+Special thanks to AI for helping with the code.

 ---